jiawlu/OSM2GMNS/docs/source/acknowledgement.rst

 Self-Driving Vehicles Using Virtual CyberTracks"

-The second author also thanks for the early support from FHWA project titled "The Effective Integration of Analysis, Modeling, and Simulation Tools-AMS DATA HUB CONCEPT OF OPERATIONS". https://www.fhwa.dot.gov/publications/research/operations/13036/004.cfm
+The second author also thanks for the early support from FHWA project titled "The Effective Integration of Analysis, Modeling, and Simulation Tools - AMS Data hub Concept of Opeartions". https://www.fhwa.dot.gov/publications/research/operations/13036/004.cfm

+Many thanks for GMNS specification efforts led by Scott Smith and Ian Berg from Volpe Center, USDOT.
+Their TRB poster can be found at https://github.com/zephyr-data-specs/GMNS/blob/TRB/TRBPoster_22-02127.pdf

 This document is prepared with the help from `Entai Wang`_ and `Chongnan Li`_.